mik-jozef/chalk/notes.md

   when it starts
-chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation?
+chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation? remember `X.Y a;` is variable declaration even though `X.Y` is a member access operator, not a type math assumption: all comptime functions terminate should taking a pointer to a temporary object produce a warning, an error or nothing?
 reflection:
   is comptime
   ability to detect if trait method is overriden